iAnonymous3000/awesome-monero-guide/README.md

 ### Earn Monero
 Alternatively, you can obtain Monero by participating in the community:

 - **Mining:** Anyone can mine XMR with consumer hardware to secure the network and earn block rewards.
-Join a mining pool like [MoneroOcean](https://moneroocean.stream/) for better consistency.

 - **Jobs & Services:** Offer products, freelance services, or lease CPU/GPU power in exchange for XMR payments.
 Browse options in the [Services subforum](https://forum.getmonero.org/8/services).